 All beginning freshmen are required to have American College Test (ACT) scores on file with the College prior to their acceptance as students.
-Each prospective student should take the test in his senior year of high school and request that test scores be sent to Grand Canyon College.
+Each prospective student should take the test by his senior year of high school and request that test scores be sent to Grand Canyon College.
+(The ACT Code for Grand Canyon College is 0092.)

 Prospective students should consult the academic calendar (pages 6 and 7) for the dates of placement tests and other special examinations administered by Grand Canyon College.
-(See also page 54 for international student testing program.)
+(See also page 55 for international student testing program.)